isomerpages/govtech-stp/index.md

 notification:
 sections:
     - hero:
-        title: <h3 style="color:black;">Singapore has implemented international Safe Travel Lanes to facilitate travel in and out of Singapore, while safeguarding public health amidst the <br/> COVID-19 pandemic.</h3>
-        subtitle: <h5 style="color:black;">Click the buttons below for the latest information on Safe Travel arrangements for arrival, transit or departure. </h5>
+        title: <h3 style="color:black; font-size:25px;">Singapore has implemented international Safe Travel Lanes to facilitate travel in and out of Singapore, while safeguarding public health amidst the <br/> COVID-19 pandemic. <br/><br/> Click the buttons below for the latest information on Safe Travel arrangements for arrival, transit or departure.</h3>
         background: /images/hero-banner-stp.svg
         url:
         button: